Appearance of Nodes in React Diagram Component

 Common values to the node.

-The getNodeDefaults property in the EJ2 Diagram control allows you to define default settings for nodes based on specific conditions or requirements.
+The getNodeDefaults property in the React Diagram control allows you to define default settings that apply to all nodes based on specific conditions or requirements.
+This approach ensures consistency across your diagram and reduces repetitive code.

-The following code example shows how to use getNodeDefaults function.
+The following code example shows how to use the getNodeDefaults function to apply common styling to all nodes:

 import * as React from 'react';